 Erik Jensen might not be a mainstream “household name”, but he’s kind of a God in the Australian literary scene.
 Not only is he an award-winning writer, but he founded The Saturday Paper and he’s editor-in-chief of Schwartz Media.
 I was drawn to Acute Misfortune when I heard Jensen interviewed on the now-sadly-defunct Saturday Night Safran program; I was absolutely riveted by his story, and knew I had to get my hands on his book.
 He was invited to write the biography of contemporary Australian artist Adam Cullen.
-What followed was a four-year relationship of unbelievable intensity (Cullen literally shot Jensen at one point – sorry to spoil that particular point, but I just had to prove my point).
+What followed was a four-year relationship of unbelievable intensity (Cullen literally shot Jensen at one point – sorry to spoil, but I just had to prove my point).
 Sure, you might come out of a voyeuristic interest in the sex, drugs, and rock’n’roll, but you’ll stay for the tenderness and brutality of this claustrophobic partnership.

 Reckoning by Magda Szubanski

 Long before she came out during the Australian marriage equality campaign, Magda Szubanski was a queer icon.
 Her character Sharon Strzlecki – the sports-obsessed, accident-prone, unlucky-in-love second-best-friend – spoke to the heart of many an awkward, anxious, and questioning fan.
 In her autobiography, Reckoning, Szubanski doesn’t just reckon with her sexuality: she also comes to grips with her father’s former career as a spy, the intergenerational effects of trauma, and doing so in the public eye.
 Plus, if you don’t follow her on Twitter already, you really should.